After using the New Game Wizard to set up your game's Managers, you'll need to configure your project to be in 2D.

 On the next page, leave the Animation engine field set as Sprites Unity, and click Finish to create the character.

-Our single-sprite now takes up three objects in the Hierarchy:
+Our character now takes up three objects in the Hierarchy:

 The root object now has a Player or NPC component, which the sprite is now parented to.